LeThanhPhongLTV/ltv-document/docs/starter/newbie-developer.md

 ### 1.3.
 Slack <img src="../../assets/images/slack.svg" width="20"><a name="heading1.3"></a>
 Slack is a messaging program designed specifically for the office, but has also been adopted for personal use.
 LTV are using it for member communication when _working from home_.

+#### 1.3.1.
+Vacation tracker 💎 <a name="heading1.3.1"></a>
+So you want to have a day off; Vacation Tracker is an easy-to-use leave tracking tool that simplifies the way you manage your teams' PTO requests, work from home days, sick leaves and more - directly from Slack.
+<a href="https://www.youtube.com/watch?v=5-Zsjgx6ctc">How to use Vacation Tracker</a>

 ## II.
 Common Problems as a Beginner <img src="https://emojis.slackmojis.com/emojis/images/1621024394/39092/cat-roll.gif?1621024394" width="24" /><a name="heading2"></a>